whiskyechobravo/kerko/README.md

    Here's the meaning of each variable:

-   - `FLASK_APP`: This variable contains the name of the application you will be creating at the next step.
    - `SECRET_KEY`: This variable is required for generating secure tokens in web forms.
 It should have a hard to guess, random value, and should really remain secret.